-The good news is that recoveries are not absolutely capped at $250,000 in medical negligence cases, as many patients—and even some attorneys who do not handle these types of claims—seem to think.
+If the patient survives the medical malpractice, the good news is that recoveries are not absolutely capped at $250,000, as some patients—and even some attorneys who do not handle these types of claims—seem to think.

 Any element of economic damages is not subject to the so-called tort reform cap.

 Broadly speaking, there are non-economic damages and economic damages.
 Non-economic damages are subject to the tort reform cap ($250,000 for all healthcare providers; $250,000 for each hospital or facility, up to $500,000 maximum), but economic damages are not.

 Economic damages are harms and losses that can generally be defined monetarily.
 Things like lost wages, loss of earning capacity, and medical bills are economic damages.

 There's a separate wrongful death cap

 If the patient doesn't survive the medical malpractice, but is survived by a spouse, child, or parent, there can be a wrongful death cap.
 Bear in mind that there's a separate inflation-adjusted cap that applies to all wrongful death damages.
 It's currently around $2 million.

 Past medical bills for treatment caused by negligence

 One of the more recent developments in damages law applicable to medical malpractice cases is how courts determine the correct amount of medical bills that can be awarded to a plaintiff.